mosesestrada/virtualswitch/README.md

 <h2>Description</h2>
 In our previous demonstration, we dabbled in the world of virtual machines.
-Today, we're going to take it up a notch and create not just one, two virtual switches!
+Today, we're going to take it up a notch and create not just one, but two virtual switches!

 Think of a virtual switch as the glue that binds virtual machines together.
 It functions just like its physical counterpart, except it links virtual machines instead of physical devices.